Monadic-Cat/mice/README.md

 It will receive features as I desire, or as are contributed if I happen to be so lucky.

-Panicking from this crate is considered a serious bug.
-Please  submit an Issue on this project's GitHub repo if it manages to do that, and please describe the usage that it panicked from.

-There is one known unavoidable panic that affects this crate.
-Out of memory.
-If there isn't enough memory for an allocation, `mice` *will* panic.
-I hope you understand.

 Without further ado, here's some usage:

 ```rust